Aldaviva/playwright-extra-install-arguments/Readme.md

 }
 ```

-- `ExtraInstallArgumentsDriver.activate()` must be called once before any calls to `PlaywrightImpl.create(CreateOptions)`, so that Playwright will use `ExtraInstallArgumentsDriver` instead of the default `DriverJar`.
 - Multiple extra arguments can be separated by a space: `chromium --with-deps`
 - If you already have an existing `CreateOptions` instance you want to use, you may either
     - pass it to `ExtraInstallArgumentsDriver.setExtraInstallArguments(CreateOptions, String)`